 This tab shows you the account you are logged in with, and options to sync data with Toggl or Logout.

 Use Ctrl + Shift + E to create a new time entry.

 Extension keyboard shortcuts can be customized in the following places:

 How Can I Get My Favorite Tool Added?

-You’re welcome to add an integration to our list.
-Here’s a guide that will help you get started.
-You can also drop us a line at email@example.com and tell us about the tool you want to be integrated with the Toggl Track browser extension.
+You can drop us a line at email@example.com and tell us about the tool you want to be integrated with the Toggl Track browser extension.